The64thGamer/cheeseepedia/content/photos/ba9dd7tpfxys2t4bcdm6avif.md

 categories = ["Unknown Manufacturers"] pages = ["Gigglebee's"] startDate = ""
-description = "Picture of Stanley in a Pizza Peddler Ad from 1984"
 +++
+Picture of Stanley in a Pizza Peddler Ad from 1984